gotopple/k8s-for-users-intro/database.md

 ### 4. Querying the Database (selectors)

-While Kubernetes does not enable you to query based on arbirtrary document properties, it does index and provides query interfaces on document taxonomy.
+While Kubernetes does not enable you to query based on arbitrary document properties, it does index and provides query interfaces on document taxonomy.
 Specifically, every resource can have **Labels** added to its `metadata` property.
 Labels are arbitrary key-value string pairs.

 Neither of the Papers that you added have any labels applied.
 So, to make this exercise a bit more interesting add a label to the `first-paper` paper using the following command: